15 Top Arenal and La Fortuna Costa Rica Activities (For Families)

-If I could write an ode to my favorite place on earth, it would be to the La Fortuna/Arenal area.
+If I could write an ode to my favorite place on earth, it would be to the La Fortuna, Costa Rica area.
 First of all, the Arenal volcano is beyond majestic.
 It’s gorgeous and when it decides to show itself to you the feeling is just magic.
 (I mean, see the photo below).

 The area is super family-friendly.
 I have not stayed in a single Arenal accommodation that wasn’t just lovely for families.
 There are tons of activities right in the area, and you never really need to travel more than 30 minutes to have some phenomenal experiences.
 Plus, the traditional Costa Rican food is some of the best in the world, so good in fact that I’ve written extensively about the best food in La Fortuna.